evolvingstuff/vdw2/content/posts/endocrine-conference-vitamin-d-highlights.md

 }

-**Update: <a href="/posts/international-congress-on-vitamin-d-vitamind-workshop-ny" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: International Congress on Vitamin D (VitaminD Workshop) – NY May 2019">International Congress on Vitamin D (VitaminD Workshop) – NY May 2019</a> has links to many previous workshops**
+**Update: [International Congress on Vitamin D (VitaminD Workshop) – NY May 2019](/posts/international-congress-on-vitamin-d-vitamind-workshop-ny) has links to many previous workshops**

  **Click on section links to see all of the items and their details**